developit/preact-markup/README.md

 `type` - By default, content is parsed as XML.
 Pass `type="html"` to use an HTML parser.

+`trim` - Trimming tries to emulate HTML semantics by default, but these differ from JSX semantics.
+Pass `false` to retain all whitespace, or `all` to omit all whitespace.

 `onError` - Suppress XML/HTML parse errors and instead pass them to this function.

 `allow-scripts` - By default, preact-markup sanitizes the rendered HTML by removing script tags.
 The `allow-scripts` property re-enables script tags, _executing any JavaScript code within them_.